Lovinity/wwsu/README.md

 ### /listeners/get
 Retrieve an array of online listener counts between specified time periods. **Requires Authorization**.
  - **NOTE:** The server may return one record that falls before provided start time; this is so listener graphs and listener minute calculators can get an accurate baseline / representation.
- - **ANOTHER NOTE:** The server does not log listeners in a consistant interval; it only logs when a change in the online listener count was detected.
+ - **ANOTHER NOTE:** The server does not log listeners in a consistent interval; it only logs when a change in the online listener count was detected.
 #### Request
 | key | criteria |
 |--|--|